segasai/rvspecfit/README.md

 exposures, fitting them is easy.

-If you have multiple instrument arms, you will need to prepare the spectral intermpolators for all the arms and then combine the specdata objects from multiple arms in the list
+If you have multiple instrument arms, you will need to prepare the spectral interpolators for all the arms and then combine the specdata objects from multiple arms in the list
 ```
 sd_blue = spec_fit.SpecData('blue',